Malaysia has an abundance of Durian of many varieties and kinds, from the most common and cheap durian to the high end and most expensive type.

 When you are in Malaysia, give it a try.
 You either hate it or love it!
 I hope you love it as I do.

-If you are interested to know what the types of durian you can try in Malaysia you can find it in this article.
+Find the types of durian you can try in Malaysia in this article.

-How to avoid bad durian and not to be scammed by a durian vendor find out here.
+Learn how to avoid bad durian and not to be scammed by a durian vendor here.